Symbiosis v1 vs. v2

 Symbiosis Protocol v2

-Single-sided liquidity provision/withdrawal,
+Single-sided liquidity provision and withdrawal.

 Cross-chain operations via v2